HIV and AIDS Glossary

 Blood contact refers to a situation where a person has been exposed to another person’s blood.
 HIV can be transmitted from a person to another through blood either through intravenous drug use or through blood transfusion or organ transplants.

-T4 cell, a helper cell that regulates the functions of the immune system by detecting substances foreign to the body and by helping other lymphocytes in destroying pathogens.
+A helper cell that regulates the functions of the immune system by detecting substances foreign to the body and by helping other lymphocytes in destroying pathogens.
 The amount of CD4 cells in the body indicate, along with other lab tests, how the HIV infection is progressing.

 HIV risk refers to a situation where a person has been exposed to the HI virus.
 Such situations include oral, vaginal and anal sex, which has not involved using a condom the whole time or if the condom has broken.
 Other situations are blood exposure as well as sharing needles and syringes.